NU-CUCIS/ph5concat/README.md

 * Each input file may contain multiple HDF5 group objects, but the number of groups and group names must be the same among all input files.
 * Each group may contain multiple HDF5 dataset objects.
-The number of datasets in a group can be different from another group.
+The number of datasets in a group can be different from other groups.
 For a given group, the number of datasets and their names must be the same among the same groups across all input files.
 * All datasets must be defined as 2D arrays.
 When the 2nd dimension size of a